LucasGuerraCavalcante/syntax-wizard-dark-theme/README.md

 Since I've never found a theme that was completely visually pleasing to me, I was determined to try to find some balance by editing a theme that already existed.

 My problem with some themes is my dislike for some specific colors (which is completely subjective).
 I particularly hate yellow and orange, which are unfortunately very common for representing strings.
-I don't like white either, I don't know why but it feels "out of context" to me.
+I don't like white either, I don't know why but it sometimes feels "out of context" to me.
 Also, I think that a dark theme should have a really dark background, something close to black feels more pleasing to me.

 And I 💜 purple on dark backgrounds.